There was a thing in the lower chamber that paced.

 Autumnal Invocation of Accessibility

 Set over dull red coals until the paste changes color throughout.
 Remove and allow to cool.

 Sift powder over single hedgehog mushroom and wrap in cheesecloth.
 Suspend cheesecloth in pine sap to saturation.

 Elemental Water Invocation of Infusion

 Remove saturated mushroom and pulverize.
 Add firefly ichor to bind pulverized parts into lozenge . . . .

-And here she was at impasse, though her elven insight tickled her intellect with the certainty that she was close—very close, indeed—to understanding the next step.
+And here she was at impasse, though her intellect tickled with certainty that she was close—very close, indeed—to understanding the next step.
 Tschurumishliahai govan narhamtal vohum vad bradiashveen.
 She could just imagine her father’s voice imparting a lesson . . . .

 More than mere experimentation, more than mimicking motions of those who had mixed before, this was a threshold: A doorway in the practice of alchemy, a transition point in the magic describing the essential nature of matter and energy.
 This point of development was itself a kind of alchemical process, one founded in the materials of the mind and transformed in the alembic of magic.
 In her were already situated the admixtures necessary to advance the alchemical art.
 She had only to locate all the relevant components within and align them in creative synthesis.